Warning

 Valid, Unexpired Passport

 “The original and a photocopy of the page or pages of the passport that contain biometric data must be submitted.
-The passport must have a minimum validity period of 1 year and contain two blank pages.
-Passports issued more than 10 years ago will not be accepted.”
+The passport must be valid for at least the duration of the planned stay and contain two blank pages.
+Passports issued more than 10 years ago will not be accepted. “

-Make sure that your passport is valid for at least 6 months past the end date of your visa.
+NALCAP recommends that your passport is valid for at least 6 months past the end date of your visa, but it is not a requirement.
 The program (and visa) is typically from October – end of May or June.

 Getting a Passport (U.S.)